Forts, (fractional) zero forcing, and Cartesian products of graphs: Forts, hypergraph transversals, and fractional zero forcing

-We note that the problem of finding a minimal transversal is sometimes referred to as the {\it edge cover problem} and hence a transversal is sometimes called a ``cover’’.
 Given a hypergraph $H$, a set of disjoint edges is a \emph{matching} of $H$.
 A \emph{maximum matching} is a matching of maximum cardinality.
 The \emph{matching number} of a hypergraph $H$, denoted here by $\mu(H)$ is the number of edges in a maximum matching.\footnote{The matching number of $H$ is often denoted by $\nu(H)$ in the literature.}

 \begin{observation} For any graph $G$,

 \end{observation}